Israeli generals' plan: Humanitarian concerns

 The proposed strategy raised significant humanitarian concerns among international observers and human rights organizations.
-Critics argued that the plan would violate international law prohibiting use of food as a weapon as well as forced evacuation and ethnic cleansing as part of the genocide case brought against Israel at the International Court of Justice.
-In line with the plan's outlines, food aid deliveries to northern Gaza ceased after October 1, with virtually no aid deliveries being recorded during the first two weeks of October 2024.
-The World Food Programme documented the closure of main crossings used for humanitarian aid delivery.
+Critics argued that the plan would violate international law prohibiting use of food as a weapon as well as forced evacuation and ethnic cleansing as part of the genocide case brought against Israel at the International Court of Justice (ICJ).
+In line with the plan's outlines, food aid deliveries to northern Gaza ceased after 1 October, with virtually no aid deliveries being recorded during the first two weeks of October 2024.
+The World Food Programme (WFP) documented the closure of main crossings used for humanitarian aid delivery.

 The humanitarian situation in northern Gaza had already deteriorated significantly, with approximately 400,000 people remaining trapped in the area, essential supplies, food, and water becoming increasingly scarce, and movement between different parts of northern Gaza being severely restricted.
 In addition, few Palestinians heeded evacuation orders, with many fearing they would never be allowed to return.

 In addition, several hospitals in northern Gaza reported critical shortages of fuel for generators, exacerbating casualties from ongoing Israeli bombardments.
 Several essential services, including bakeries and mobile kitchens, were forced to close.
 Due to restrictions on media access in northern Gaza caused by the plan's implementation, international journalists were largely prevented from entering Gaza.

 Human rights organizations strongly criticized the strategy.
 A coalition of Israeli civil rights groups warned against the plan's quiet implementation, arguing it violated international law.
 Jessica Montell of HaMoked, a Jerusalem-based civil rights advocacy group, compared the tactics to medieval siege warfare, stating they contradicted fundamental principles of the laws of war.